vanhoefm/fragattacks-survey-public/README.md

 <a id="survey-usage"></a>
 ### 2.2.
 Usage of the Code

+First install the appropriate Python virtual environment:

+	python3 -m venv venv
+	source venv/bin/activate
+	pip install -r requirements.txt

+Then inside `main.py`, modify the four global parameters `dongle*_inf` and `dongle*_mac` with the name of the wireless network card and MAC address of the Wi-Fi dongles to use, respectively.

+Now load the created python virtual environment as root and execute the scanning script:

+	sudo su
+	source venv/bin/activate
+	python3 main.py

 The core functionality of the code is in `main.py`, which relies on `tests.py` for functions that construct Wi-Fi frames used in the tests.
 Since surveys may need to be conducted in segments due to factors like battery limitations or device disconnections, the collected data must be merged before analysis.
 This can be done using the `combine.py` script.